 - This pilot program is designed to address Goal 1 of the water section in the city’s Climate Action Plan, to reduce discharges into sewers and waterways.
 Read more about Hartford’s other sustainable action goals here.

 - Want to keep up with program updates and events?
 Sign up here to receive email newsletters from us.
 Or check out our Bright Green Hartford page for other current events and programs.

 Photo Courtesy of Keney Park Sustainability Project

-This pilot program has been sponsored by the Metropolitan District (MDC) and by a grant from the Connecticut Institute for Resilience and Climate Adaptation (CIRCA).
+This program has been sponsored by the Metropolitan District (MDC) and by a grant from the Connecticut Institute for Resilience and Climate Adaptation (CIRCA).
 Many thanks for their support!

 About CIRCA: The mission of the Connecticut Institute for Resilience and Climate Adaptation (CIRCA) is to increase the resilience and sustainability of vulnerable communities along Connecticut’s coast and inland waterways to the growing impacts of climate change on the natural, built, and human environment.
 More information about CIRCA can be found at circa.uconn.edu.